|

 with the ultimate terms of understanding truth, salvation, goodness, peace, happiness, etc. they have become object of suspicion

+of those who wish to critique or deconstruct metaphysics.
 According to Lyotard, the meta-narratives no longer function in contemporary society,

 that is in the postmodern world.
 While the modernists, want to hold on to meta-narratives, Lyotard believes that they